Picture Component

 preload

-For preloading to work properly, media queries cannot overlap.
-This is not a limitation of the component per se, but how browser's parse
+For preloading to work properly, media queries on <link rel="preload"> elements cannot overlap.

 fallbackMedia